CyVerse-learning-materials/foss-2019/software_essentials/commandline.rst

     creatures/  data/  molecules/  north-pacific-gyre/  notes.txt  pizza.cfg
     solar.pdf  thesis/  writing/

-.. admonition:: Good names for files and directories
+.. admonition:: Good Names for Files and Directories

     Complicated names of files and directories can make your life painful when working on the command line.
 Here we provide a few useful tips for the names of your files.